* Trump threatens raising U.S. duties on Chinese goods

-The threat sent the S&P 500 down as much as 1.6% during the session and led to a drop in U.S. Treasury yields as investors turned to low-risk government bonds.
+Trump's threat inflamed fears of a slowdown in global growth, which have periodically roiled markets over the past year.
+The benchmark S&P 500 fell as much as 1.6% during the session while U.S. Treasury yields dropped as investors turned to low-risk government bonds.

-However, the major indexes pared some losses as some investors remained hopeful that a trade agreement would soon be reached.
+However, the major indexes recovered much of their losses in afternoon trading as some investors remained hopeful that a trade agreement would soon be reached.

-Healthcare shares also rose.
+A rise in healthcare shares helped offset the trade-driven losses.
 At the Sohn Investment Conference on Monday, Glenview Capital Management Chief Executive Larry Robbins said he favored the sector.

-Declining issues outnumbered advancing ones on the NYSE by a 1.58-to-1 ratio; on Nasdaq, a 1.23-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.45-to-1 ratio; on Nasdaq, a 1.28-to-1 ratio favored decliners.

-The S&P 500 posted 12 new 52-week highs and four new lows; the Nasdaq Composite recorded 57 new highs and 32 new lows.
-(Reporting by Amy Caren Daniel and Sruthi Shankar in Bengaluru; Editing by Anil D'Silva and Chizu Nomiyama)
+The S&P 500 posted 19 new 52-week highs and four new lows; the Nasdaq Composite recorded 69 new highs and 33 new lows.

 Volume on U.S. exchanges was 6.45 billion shares, compared to the 6.62 billion average for the full session over the last 20 trading days.
 (Reporting by April Joyner in New York; additional reporting by Amy Caren Daniel and Sruthi Shankar in Bengaluru; editing by Chizu Nomiyama and Alistair Bell)